hernanofx/CS50w/project0/README.md

 This is a personal page, including information about myself.

+The CSS folder contains the .css and scss files.
-The folder CSS contains the stylesheet named styles.css The root folder contain four .html files with diferent sections of me.
+The html folder contains the main .html files and a subfolder with more subsections and files.
+The img folder contains .jpg images.
+The js folder contains javascript files to use in the future.

-This will be my first project0
+This will be my first project0.